 Mindless Medical professionals

-Sadly it seems that nurses, doctors and medical professionals have a thing or two to learn about bedside manner for people experiencing miscarriage.
+Sadly it seems that nurses, doctors and medical professionals have a thing or two to learn about miscarriage support for people experiencing a miscarriage.

 Discussing contraception, or medical procedures that are sometimes necessary to remove the baby from the uterus when the body has not naturally birthed the baby can be done in particularly harsh ways.

 “I don’t care if it’s anatomically correct, there is just no need to ever utter the words “pregnancy tissue” or “products of conception” to a grieving woman going through a miscarriage.”